blabla-my/mit6.584/README.md

 Summary:

-- Lab1 implements a map-reduce system, including basic crash handles for workers.
+- Lab1 implements a map-reduce system, including basic crash handling for workers.
 - There is a coordinator running as a RPC server and tasks scheduler.
     - Splits input files to map tasks
     - Provide AllocateTask, which allocate a idle task to a worker